|Landscape Intervention 1, donna davis, 2015, pigment print on hahnemuhle fine art rag. 27 x 30cm. Image courtesy of the artist.|

 The works play with the idea of the 'fungi hunt', and the difficult nature of spotting fungi in this distinct landscape; reversing its prominence within the landscape in order to highlight its ecological importance.

-The 'People & Places' exhibition opens on 5 January 2016 at the Ipswich Community Gallery and will run until 22 January.
+The 'People and Places' exhibition opens on 5 January 2016 at the Ipswich Community Gallery and will run until 22 January.